Supply Planning using Linear Programming with Python

 Define the constraints

-The Supply from DCs needs to meet the demand per store.
+Supply from DCs must meet per-store demand

 We don’t build any stock in the X-Docking platforms.